developdaly/stack/doc/html.md

 ## Modernizr

-HTML5 Boilerplate uses a custom build of Modernizr.
+The Stack uses a custom build of Modernizr.

 [Modernizr](http://modernizr.com) is a JavaScript library which adds classes to the `html` element based on the results of feature test and which ensures that